ColinDuquesnoy/MellowPlayer/README.rst

 Status
 ------

-This software is not even at the alpha stage.
+This software is not even in alpha.

 The following features are working:

   - grooveshark integration
   - cookies management
   - MPRIS support
-  - Global shortcuts
+  - global shortcuts support

 This has been tested on Manjaro Linux and KaOS only.